BrianSlaby/13a-dmg-tracker/README.md

 # 13a-dmg-tracker
 A monster damage tracker for the 13th Age TTRPG

-This project is currently in progress.
-Additional functionality is forthcoming.
-Data for all of the monsters from the core book have not yet been entered.
+This project is currently a work in progress.
+Baseline functionality is complete, though more features are likely to be added in the future.
+All monsters from the core rulebook are included.
+Addition of monsters from the Bestiary is in progress.